-Active consent classes are run by GMIT each semester.
+Active consent workshops for students are organised by Student Services and run by trained staff facilitators each semester.
 The Students Union will let you know the dates and times of these classes.

-To organise a session for your class or group, email the Students Union Welfare Office
+To organise a session for your class or group, email Student Services.

 During Sexual Health and Guidance Week (SHAG), GMIT host a range of active consent workshops and other events, including discussions with sex experts where the importance of consent is explored.

 If you are still unsure what consent means in a sexual relationship or encounter, these YouTube videos might help you understand more.